ben854719/ben854719.github.io/README.md

 # Toastmaster

 I am a member of Toastmasters International since 2019; I currently belong to the McGill University Toastmasters Club.
-My journey has taken me to virtual meetings across Ottawa, Montreal, Quebec, Washington D.C., Geneva, and Japan—helping me develop a strong command of public speaking, leadership, and presentation.
-I am active member of Toastmasters International has developed my communication skills for a range of industries.
-It has improved my clarity, confidence, and adaptability when presenting complex ideas to different audiences.
+My journey has taken me to virtual meetings across Ottawa, Montreal, Quebec, Washington D.C., Geneva, and Japan.
+Toastmaster helping me develop a strong command of public speaking, leadership, and presentation.
+It has improved my clarity, my confidence, and my adaptability when presenting complex ideas to different audiences.

 ## Projects: